fletcher/MultiMarkdown-6/README.md

 I recommend using the following script to automatically create a new git repo, pull in the default project template, and configure git-flow.
-You simply have to rename your project from `new-project` to whatever you desire:
+You simply have to rename your project directory from `new-project` to whatever you desire:

 	#!/bin/sh